FPT-Sokrates/C64ColorRamDoubleBuffer/README.md

 * the size of a char is 8x16 (instead of 8x8 for standard chars).
 * two charsets are needed for the definition of the 8x16 chars (instead of one charset for standard chars).
 The upper 8x8 part of a character number x is defined by charset 0, the lower 8x8 part is defined by the same character number x in charset 1.
 * a significant amount of rasterlines in each frame is needed for the implementation.
-* raster interrupts must be precice an thus can be disturbed by other interrupts or sprites.
+* raster interrupts must be precise and thus can be disturbed by other interrupts or sprites.
 Therefore, sprites must be handled with care.

 Applied techniques:
 * stable und unstable raster interrupts (use fast unstable interrupts when possible and stable interrupts when needed)